 New drilling methods are researched by the DBDSP for impacts to the drilling methods currently used in the area.
-Recently, the NMOCD issued a new pit rule 19.15.17 NMAC, consequently most operators are using a closed-loop system to drill wells on state land.
+Recently, the NMOCD issued a new pit rule 19.15.17 NMAC, consequently most operators are now using the closed-loop system to drill wells on state land.